haacked/haacked.com/_posts/archived/2006-05-17-NullReferenceExceptionWhenDeployingDotNetNukeCouldBeAnObjectQualifierDiscrepancy.aspx.markdown

 ---
 layout: post
-title: "NullReferenceException When Deploying DotNetNuke Could Be An ObjectQualifier Discrepancy"
+title: NullReferenceException When Deploying DotNetNuke Could Be An ObjectQualifier Discrepancy
 date: 2006-05-17 -0800
 comments: true
 disqus_identifier: 12838
 categories: []
+redirect_from: "/archive/2006/05/16/NullReferenceExceptionWhenDeployingDotNetNukeCouldBeAnObjectQualifierDiscrepancy.aspx/"
 ---

 When starting a new DotNetNuke based website, I like to develop it on my local machine, and when everything is ready for a first deployment, I deploy to whatever staging or production server is relevant.